square/connect-php-sdk/docs/Api/V1TransactionsApi.md

 $order = "order_example"; // string | TThe order in which payments are listed in the response.
 $begin_time = "begin_time_example"; // string | The beginning of the requested reporting period, in ISO 8601 format.
 If this value is before January 1, 2013 (2013-01-01T00:00:00Z), this endpoint returns an error.
 Default value: The current time minus one year.
 $end_time = "end_time_example"; // string | The end of the requested reporting period, in ISO 8601 format.
 If this value is more than one year greater than begin_time, this endpoint returns an error.
 Default value: The current time.
-$limit = 56; // int | The maximum number of payments to return in a single response.
-This value cannot exceed 200.
+$limit = 56; // int | The approximate number of refunds to return in a single response.
+Default: 100.
+Max: 200.
+Response may contain more results than the prescribed limit when refunds are made simultaneously to multiple tenders in a payment or when refunds are generated in an exchange to account for the value of returned goods.
 $batch_token = "batch_token_example"; // string | A pagination cursor to retrieve the next set of results for your original query to the endpoint.

 try {